 I received a Ph.D. at the University of Wollongong, Australia, in 2007.
-This was followed by a postdoctoral appointment at The Ohio State University in the U.S. In 2011, I was awared a Discovery Early Career Research Award (DECRA) from the Australian Research Council.
-I am also an Adjunct Senior Lecturer at the University of New South Wales, a Research Advisor appointed by the National Institute for Materials Science, Japan, and a recipient of the Humboldt Research Fellowship for Experienced Researchers (Alexander von Humboldt Foundation).
+This was followed by a postdoctoral appointment at The Ohio State University in the U.S. I was awarded a Discovery Early Career Research Award (DECRA) and Future Fellowships by the Australian Research Council.
+I am a Research Advisor appointed by the National Institute for Materials Science, Japan, and a recipient of the Humboldt Research Fellowship for Experienced Researchers (Alexander von Humboldt Foundation).
+I am the Chair of the International Hydrogen Carriers Alliance, and a graduate of Australian Institute of Company Directors.

 Selected awards and honours